uschiLaa/spinebil/cran-comments.md

-This is a re-submission of an archived package.
-I have updated the code to work with the latest version of "dplyr" and removed the dependency on the archived "mbgraphic" package.
+This is a re-submission of an archived package with a new maintainer.
+It fixes the problems listed at https://cran-archive.r-project.org/web/checks/2020/2020-06-15_check_results_spinebil.html.
+The dependency of the "binostics" package is removed.

 The notes arise because it is considered a new submission.